Skip to content

 But he does want us to be good stewards of our time and talents.

-5. Stop worrying how productive you are.
+Stop giving into excessive worry.
 Worry is when we feel anxiety or unease and allow our mind to dwell on something we are unsure about.
-If you are not sure about what to do next, just pick something that feels right and do it.
+If you are not sure about what to do next, just pick the thing that feels right and do it.
 Ask God to guide your efforts, do the best you can, and feel okay about it.
 You can adjust later if needed.

-There’s probably not a “right” answer to my personal productivity dilemma, and it seems that God wants me to work it out as best I can along my daily journey.
+For me, there’s probably not a perfectly right answer to my personal productivity dilemma, and it seems that God wants me to work it out as best I can along my daily journey.
 In fact, thinking about what to do next helps keep me focused on God’s direction for my life.
-He uses even my own uncertainty to do something good, and that’s pretty cool.
+He uses even my own uncertainty to do something good, so that’s pretty cool.

 Next Right Steps: Each day, if you are trying to use your time wisely, give yourself a break.
-God is in control, and everything does not depend on you.
-Relax and enjoy the journey.
+God is in control, and everything does not depend on you, so just do the best you can making good choices.
+Then, relax and enjoy the journey.